-At A Level, the attainment score (average points per entry) was marginally up, with value added (measuring progress) estimated at national average.
+At A Level, the attainment score (average points per entry) was marginally up.
 The average grade was stable at C. These results are particularly pleasing given the much higher proportion of our students studying A Levels in maths and the sciences, which are widely acknowledged as more challenging than others.

 In vocational qualifications, our students also achieved well, securing an average points score per entry of 33.83 against a 2018 national of 28.47.
 This makes the average grade a D- (Distinction) against a national average of M+ (Merit).
 Value added remains comfortably above the 2018 national average (0.0) at 0.26.